Pakobbix/StartUI-oobabooga-webui/README.md

 - Save settings to a profile
 - Load profiles via Dropdown menu.
 - Run the text-generation-webui Updater
+- StartUI Update Notification

 ## How to Use
 1. Clone the repository or download the source code.
 2. Install the required dependencies listed in the `requirements.txt` file.
-(PyQT5 & gpustat)
 3. Run the `StartUI.py` script using Python `python3 StartUI.py`.
 4. Configure the desired settings using the GUI elements.
 5. Click the "Save Settings" button to save the current settings to a profile.